 Yuva Bharathi Cybersecurity Speaker Event

-On April 29th, 2018, Yuva Bharathi hosted Nina Baeker as their guest speaker for their speaker event.
+On April 29th, 2018, Yuva Bharathi hosted Nina Baeker, from Ford Company.
 The speaker talked to us about the importance of internet safety as well as the growing issues of cybersecurity.
 We learned a lot from her helpful advice!

 Folk Fusion Cultural Program